Do you really need an ideal client?

 - Expert.
 Gaining expert status is easier for specialists.
-Solving a specific problem helps establish you as an authority.
+Solving a specific establishes you as an authority.

 - Marketing.
 Targeted marketing is like speaking the love language of your ideal client.
-Your message deeply resonates with them.
+Your message appeals to that person.

 - Networking.
 It’s easier to discover exactly where to find your target audience.